fod/px.js/README.md

 __metadata__

-The metadata attribute is an object containing all of the PC-Axis file's metadata.
+The `metadata` attribute is an object containing all of the PC-Axis file's metadata.
 Each of the metadata object's keys is a metadata keyword from the original PC-Axis file, each of its values is an object.
-Where a keyword in the original PC-Axis file has a single string value (meaning that the value applies to the entire dataset - e.g. the 'TITLE' keyword), then that keyword's value object contains a single key, 'TABLE', the value of which is the string to which that keyword pointed to in the original PC-Axis file.
+Where a keyword in the original PC-Axis file has a single string value (meaning that the value applies to the entire dataset - e.g. the 'TITLE' keyword), then that keyword's value object contains a single key, 'TABLE', the value of which is the string to which that keyword pointed in the original PC-Axis file.

 ```javascript
 // Return metadata object